ManticoreGamesInc/platform-documentation/src/api/weapon.md

     local direction = impactPos - weapon:GetWorldPosition()
     local remainingTravel = weapon.range - impactData.travelDistance

-    -- TODO : Perhaps do more if the weapon is of hitscan type if not weapon.isHitscan then
+    -- Perhaps do more if the weapon is of hitscan type if not weapon.isHitscan then
         if impactData.projectile then
             direction = impactData.projectile:GetVelocity()